 You can also have a dialogue with yourself to discredit the ‘voice’ that created the thought—if you know whose voice it is:

-- “Just because so-and-so said I was a loser doesn’t make it true.
+- “Just because Johnny next door said I was a loser doesn’t make it true.
 It was his or her opinion, not a statement of fact.
 Or maybe they were joking and I took it seriously because I’m insecure.”

 - If you recognize that you have recurring self-critical thoughts, you can write out or pre-plan your counter thoughts or affirmation so you can be ready.

 - This is the first squatter you should evict, forcefully, if necessary:

 The names you call yourself become triggers when called those names by others, so he also maintains the presence of the Reactor.